petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-technical/extending-liferay/low-code-no-code.md

 - Partner
 ---

-# Extending Liferay with Low-Code/No-Code and Integrations
+# Extending Liferay with Low-Code / No-Code and Integrations

 **At a Glance**